keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-contexts-and-effects.md

 Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `program: Input => Output`.
 An employee payroll system for example must make database queries and integrate with banks.
 These implicit inputs and outputs have **effects** which determine how their associated functions produce their desired outputs.
 For example, database queries return nondeterministic responses of _unknown length_ and _an error might occur_ when performing a direct deposit. _These effects determine how and whether payday is successfully produced._

-Errors and unknown quantities as _effects_ of these operations are opaque in functions modeled as simple input to output, as in `getEmployee: Int => Employee`.
+Errors and unknown quantities as _effects_ of these operations are opaque in functions modeled as simple input to output, as in `getEmployee(): Int => Employee`.
 The signature of this function requires _[tacit knowledge][]_ of what effects may determine how an `Employee` is produced from it.
 For example:

 1. An associated `Employee` may not be found.
 2. The returned `Employee` may change between applications of the same `Int` employee ID.
 3. The database or network may fault and the function generates an exception that must be handled.

 You might be thinking that these cases are a given when working with database code, but that knowledge only comes with experience.
-These cases are _effects_ which describe the circumstances under which an `Employee` may be produced and can be modeled accordingly as part of the typed API of `getEmployee`.
-Capturing these effects might look like `getEmployee: Int => Probably[Employee]`, wherein we keep these effects within the box of `Probably[_]`.
+These cases are _effects_ which describe the circumstances under which an `Employee` may be produced and can be modeled accordingly as part of the typed API of `getEmployee()`.
+Capturing these effects might look like `getEmployee(): Int => Probably[Employee]`, wherein we keep these effects within the box of `Probably[_]`.
 I will soon explain how this modeling works; first we will consider how to characterize the complexity which defines effects.

 ### Operations producing undesired cases